 Business Profile Cover Photo: 820x312px*

 (*There are a few size options for your Facebook Business Profile Cover Image, but we’ve settled on 820x312px as a good standard.
 Feel free to click here for a more in-depth explanation.)

 Company Logo Image: 300x300px

 Profile Image: 165x165px

 Now comes the time to confront the past.
 While it might be time-consuming, it really is best practice to go through your profile and look into all of your past posts so you have an understanding of what you are working with.
-If you’re looking for a place to start, we recommend looking at the native metrics offered by the platform, and beginning with the top-performing posts on the channel.
+If you’re looking for a place to start, we recommend looking at the platform’s native metrics.

 When you’re looking at past posts it’s important to keep a few things in mind: